Memory Fragments & Attractor Modules

 - Calibration against the server's average player level (higher-level players earn more, lower earn less, clamped to 0.5x-2.0x)

-- A 10% surplus multiplier (so players can accumulate, not just break even)if
+- A 10% surplus multiplier (so players can accumulate, not just break even)

 The target is then split into four components: